Conan the Barbarian (1982 film): Plot

-Subotai and Valeria agree to help Conan complete Osric's quest and infiltrate the Temple of Set.
-As the cult indulges in a cannibalistic orgy, the thieves attack and flee with the princess, but Conan is unable to engage Doom, who has magically transformed into a large snake and slithered away.
-Valeria is mortally wounded by Doom after he shoots a stiffened snake as an arrow at her.
-She dies in Conan's arms, acknowledging the price of the "toll" forewarned by the wizard in exchange for Conan's life, and is cremated at the Mounds, where Conan prepares with Subotai and the wizard to battle Doom.
-Conan asks Crom, the god of his people, to grant him revenge.
-By using booby traps and exploiting the terrain, they manage to slay Doom's warriors (including Thorgrim) when they arrive.
-Just when Doom's lieutenant, Rexor, is about to overcome Conan, Valeria reappears for a brief moment as a Valkyrie to save him from the mortal blow.
-After losing his men, Doom shoots a stiffened snake-arrow at the princess, but Subotai blocks the shot with his shield and the villain flees to his temple.
-The battle ends with Conan having recovered his father's sword from his enemies, a sword splintered by his own hand in battle.
+Subotai and Valeria agree to help Conan complete King Osric's quest and infiltrate the Temple of Set.
+As the cult indulges in a cannibalistic orgy, the thieves attack and flee with the princess, but Doom shoots Valeria with a magical snake arrow and escapes Conan by transforming into a large serpent.
+Valeria dies in Conan's arms, acknowledging the toll that the wizard warned would be exacted in exchange for Conan's life.
+Conan cremates her at the Mounds and prepares with Subotai and the wizard to battle Doom.
+Conan asks Crom, the Cimmerian God, to grant him revenge.
+By using booby traps and exploiting their terrain, they manage to slay Doom's warriors.
+Just when Doom's lieutenant Rexor is about to overcome Conan, Valeria reappears for a brief moment as a Valkyrie to save him from the mortal blow.
+Doom shoots another snake arrow at the princess to deny the heroes a successful rescue, but Subotai blocks the shot with his shield and Doom retreats to his temple.
+Conan kills Rexor and recovers his father's sword, now broken by his Atlantean sword.

-Conan and princess Yasimina (who is no longer under Doom's spell and wants revenge for him trying to kill her) sneak back to the temple where Doom is addressing the members of his cult.
-Conan confronts Doom, who receives him with open arms and attempts to mesmerize him, but the barbarian resists and uses his father's broken sword to behead his nemesis.
-After the disillusioned cultists disperse, Conan burns down the temple and returns the princess to King Osric.
+With the aid of the princess, now freed from Doom's sway, Conan sneaks back to the temple and confronts Doom in front of his cultists.
+Doom attempts to entrance him, but the barbarian resists and uses his father's broken sword to behead his nemesis.
+With Doom's spells broken, the disillusioned cultists disperse.
+Conan burns down the temple and leaves to return the princess to her father.

-The epilogue alludes to Conan's further exploits, and shows an older Conan, wearing a crown and sitting on a throne, with the narration stating that "in time, he became a king by his own hand..."